US vice president, officials heading to UAE to pay respects | Politics

 - United Arab Emirates

+The trip is the highest-level visit by Biden administration officials to oil-rich Abu Dhabi, intended to be a potent show of support as the U.S. administration tries to repair troubled relations with its partner.

-The delegation included Secretary of State Antony Blinken, Defense Secretary Lloyd Austin, CIA Director William Burns and climate envoy John Kerry, among others.
-It marks the highest-level public visit to the oil-rich capital of Abu Dhabi by Biden administration officials.
+The delegation includes Secretary of State Antony Blinken, Defense Secretary Lloyd Austin, CIA Director William Burns, and climate envoy John Kerry, among others.

-“The United States takes quite seriously the strength of our relationship and partnership with the UAE,” Harris told reporters.
-“We are going there then to express our condolences but also as an expression of our commitment to the strength of that relationship.”
+"The United States takes quite seriously the strength of our relationship and partnership with the UAE," Harris told reporters.
+"We are going there then to express our condolences but also as an expression of our commitment to the strength of that relationship."
 Blinken was first to touch down in Abu Dhabi before talks with his Emirati counterpart.
-Officials were vague about the agenda, but it was widely expected they would address the UAE's long-simmering frustrations about American security protection in the region as well as tensions that have emerged between the countries over Russia's war on Ukraine.
+It was widely expected officials would address the UAE's long-simmering frustrations about American security protection in the region as well as tensions that have emerged between the countries over Russia's war on Ukraine.

-Trump had scrapped Iran's nuclear deal and heavily courted Emirati and Saudi officials.
+Trump abandoned Tehran's nuclear deal and heavily courted Emirati and Saudi officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)